24pullrequests/24pullrequests/Readme.md

 ### Translations

-24 Pull Requests is avialable in twenty languages.
+24 Pull Requests is available in twenty languages.
 Translations are [managed on Transifex](https://www.transifex.com/24-pull-requests/24-pull-requests/).
 Authentication is required to use Transifex.
-If you prefer to edit the translations directly you can do using the [standard Rails i28n framework](https://guides.rubyonrails.org/i18n.html#organization-of-locale-files).
+If you prefer to edit the translations directly you can use the [standard Rails i28n framework](https://guides.rubyonrails.org/i18n.html#organization-of-locale-files).
 To get started:

 * Fork the project
 * create a copy of `config/locales/en.yml` within the locales folder